-I don’t know what it is with this scrappy yellow log cabin quilt top that I just finished, but it has been a while since I completed a quilt top that I am this pleased with.
-Something about collecting all these different shades of yellow and then getting the overall voice of the quilt to read “Sun-shine on an egg yolk!”
+I don’t know what it is with this scrappy yellow log cabin quilt top that I just finished, but it has been a while since I completed a quilt top that I am this pleased.
+Something about collecting all these different shades of yellow fabric and then getting the overall voice of the quilt to read “Sunshine on an egg yolk!”

-Read on to learn more about how to make this scrappy log cabin quilt pattern.
+Want to create a scrappy quilt too?
+Read on to learn more about how to make this scrappy yellow quilt pattern.

 Select Fabric for Log Cabin Quilt

 Having a big stash of fabrics to choose from can be a huge advantage when making a scrappy log cabin quilt like this one, so it is essential that you build a stash fabric for quilting.
 This will help you to have a wide variety of options when you do this type of quilt project.
 I used about 60 different yellow fabrics entirely from my stash.
 Some were relatively recent purchases from Heather Ross and Art Gallery, but many were old fabrics I have had for many years.
 The oldest one being a yellow Provencal cotton I bought as a kid.
 I also made sure to select fabrics from many genres, 30’s reproductions, Kaffe Fassett, batiks, traditional, contemporary, civil war reproductions…it all went into the quilt without discrimination.

 When selecting fabrics, I stayed away from too many murky and mustard shades but I sought still to include a wide variety of yellows so that the overall effect of the quilt is interesting and nuanced but bright.
 It was a balancing act.
 There were fabrics that I cut several strips of but ended up including in only one or two blocks.
 Other yellows I used much more of because they kept the quilt looking sunny yellow.